Megha849/HygieiaDocs/pages/hygieia/general_configuration.md

 permalink: general_configuration.html
 ---

-Before you begin to install Hygieia, make sure to configure the corporate proxy applicable to your organization (HTTP_PROXY, HTTPS_PROXY, or using Cntlm).

 If you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
 For information on cloning a repository, see [GitHub Documentation](https://help.github.com/articles/cloning-a-repository/).

 ## Build Hygieia

-Hygieia uses Spring Boot to package the components as an executable JAR file with dependencies.
-To build the project, use maven build.
-To run maven after installing it, configure the settings.xml file.
-For details see, ‘Proxy Authentication’.

 To package all components of Hygieia's source code into executable JAR files, run the maven build.
 Before you build Hygieia using Maven, make sure to configure the `settings.xml` file.
 For more details, see [Proxy Authentication](proxyauthentication.md).

+Hygieia uses Spring Boot to package the components as an executable JAR file with dependencies.

 To configure Hygieia, execute the following steps: